XanaduAI/pennylane-datasets/content/qchem/_meta/features/samples-data.md

 Samples data obtained from the optimized variational circuit with available Hamiltonian groupings.

+> **Warning**: This data is not available for this dataset.
+It only exists for datasets with up to 20 spin orbitals.

 | Name            | Type              | Description                                                    |
 |-----------------|-------------------|----------------------------------------------------------------|